Sokobanja: Spa

 The spa became quite popular among the cultural elite and was visited by writers, poets, painters, sculptors, actors, directors.
 Apart from Nušić, it was visited by Jovan Cvijić, Isidora Sekulić, Stevan Sremac and Meša Selimović, while the Nobelist author Ivo Andrić draw a graphic of the town.
 During World War II, Andrić moved from Belgrade to Sokobanja in 1942 for a while.
 He originally stayed in the villa Mon repos and then moved to "Bota", which is today within the hospital complex.
 According to Andrić's diary, during his stay in the spa, he finished the short story Snake and began writing some of his most important works: novels The Bridge on the Drina and Woman from Sarajevo and short story Jelena, the woman of my dream.
 Re-visiting Sokobanja and the villa "Bota" in 1973, Andrić wrote: "I am fearful, this place will become famous.
 The world will rush in and I will have to run away from here and try to find a new spa.
 But where can I find beauty and peace like this?".

 The Turkish bath in Sokobanja is the only still functioning such facility in eastern Serbia.
 Under the name Staro banjsko kupatilo ("Old spa bath") it is protected by the state and declared a cultural monument.
-It is colloquially also called Roman bath or Turkish bath-Amam.
-The venue served as the setting for the "Serbian box office wonder", the film Zona Zamfirova in 2002.
+It is colloquially also called the Roman Bath, the Turkish Bath or the Amam (the word "hamam" as pronounced in the eastern Serbian dialects that feature H-dropping).
+The venue served as the setting for the film Zona Zamfirova in 2002.
 The bath was renovated in 2005.

-The illnesses which are being treated in the spa include asthma, bronchitis, emphysema, respiratory infections, allergies in children, cardiovascular diseases, rheumatism, neurological and gynecological illnesses, physical and psychic exhaustion, etc.
+Water from springs in Sokobanja are hipertermal and hipotermal.
+Hipertermal water contains microelements and small amounts of radioactive Radon and Kalium.
+Radioactivity on spring "Park" is 186±10 mBq/l if we talk about Alpha particles and 283±17 mBq/l from Beta particles.
+The illnesses which are being treated in the spa include asthma, bronchitis, emphysema, respiratory infections, allergies in children, cardiovascular diseases, rheumatism, neurological and gynecological illnesses, physical and psychic exhaustion, etc. In September 2023 construction of the heating pipeline which would conduct hot spring water from the Ozren mountain to the town began.
+The grid will be used for the heating of public buildings.